P-YNPM/granula-string/README.md

 `How can I contribute?`

 Here you are.
 If you have read this far, what more can I say?

-I am glad that someone actually took their time to read this mini-package of mine Here are a few things I would like to know about contribution
+I am glad that someone actually took their time to read this mini-package of mine

+Here are a few things you should take note of for contribution

     Use TypeScript
     Write Test Code